-The following table presents the location, size and products manufactured at the Company's current manufacturing facilities.
-All of the Company's facilities are owned by the Company, except for the Juárez 2 (Mexico) plant, the one in Querétaro (Mexico) and the one in Rovaniemi (Finland), which are leased.
+The Company manufactures its products at eight facilities: one in Austria, one in Canada, one in Finland, three in Mexico and two in the United States.
+All of the Company's facilities are owned by the Company except for the Juárez 2 (Mexico), Querétaro (Mexico) and Rovaniemi (Finland) plants, which are leased.